-With the movie I, Tonya currently in theaters, the Tonya Harding scandal from the 1994 Olympics is fresh in our minds again.
+With the movie I, Tonya and her appearance on Dancing with the Stars, the Tonya Harding scandal from the 1994 Olympics is fresh in our minds again.
 When she became the first female figure skater to successfully land a triple Axel in competition, Harding spent a tragically brief time on top of the world.
 Soon that world came crashing down as she became involved in a scandal just weeks before the Olympics.
 At that time, Harding’s ex-husband Jeff Gillooly orchestrated an amateur, unsuccessful attack to take out fellow Olympic competitor Nancy Kerrigan.

 After the Olympics ended, Harding ultimately pled guilty to hindering the prosecution in the incident.
 She was ordered to pay a $160,000 fine and was banned from U.S. figure skating for life.
 This devastating blow stripped Harding of any chances of earning money using her lifelong training and talents in figure skating.
 Instead, she sought out different ways to earn a living.
 Here are the many ways Tonya Harding has found to make ends meet after her ban from figure skating in 1994.